WenbinTeng/Mosaic/README.md

-# Mosaic
+# Tetris

-**Mosaic** is a research framework for **fine-grained FPGA virtualization** based on **nested dynamic partial reconfiguration**.
+**Tetris** is a research framework for **fine-grained FPGA virtualization** based on **nested dynamic partial reconfiguration**.
 It enables flexible, scalable, and efficient sharing of FPGA resources among multiple applications.

 ---

 ### Overview

 Modern FPGA cloud platforms often suffer from low resource utilization due to coarse-grained partitioning and long reconfiguration overhead.
-Mosaic addresses these challenges by introducing:
+Tetris addresses these challenges by introducing:

 - **Hierarchical** reconfigurable resource management: based on a tree-strutted allocator.
 - Separate stream transmission: through a on-chip fat-tree structure.
 - Compilation time trade-off: through dual-level paging optimization.

-Mosaic serves as a foundation for exploring FPGA multi-tenancy, serverless acceleration, and runtime resource optimization.
+Tetris serves as a foundation for exploring FPGA multi-tenancy, serverless acceleration, and runtime resource optimization.

 ---